rustfoundation/safety-critical-rust-consortium/README.md

 ## Consortium Membership

 Membership to the Safety Critical Rust Consortium is free.
 Please [file this GitHub issue](https://github.com/rustfoundation/safety-critical-rust-consortium/issues/new?assignees=joelmarcey&labels=membership%2Cstatus%3A+needs+review&projects=&template=membership.yml) to submit your membership application.

+If for some reason you are unable or willing to file the application for membership via a GitHub issue, please send an email to `safety-critical-rust-consortium-contact [at] rustfoundation [dot] org`.

 ## [Code of Conduct][code-of-conduct]